 |Make sure antennas have been properly grounded and provided with other necessary lightning protection.|

 1. Mount the tuned dipoles to the mast using the clamps provided.
-It is IMPORTANT for correct operation that the dimensions on the diagram are followed as closely as possible, all dipoles must be directly above each other and all 'terminal boxes' must be facing the same way for the system to work properly and give full tuned bandwidth from 88-108MHz.
+The RED must be at the bottom, then next up YELLOW, the next up RED and finally YELLOW at the top.
+IMPORTANT! for correct operation the dipoles must be mounted in this order with RED at the bottom and YELLOW at the top and the dimensions on the diagram are followed as closely as possible.
+All dipoles must be directly above each other and all 'terminal boxes' must be facing the same way for the system to work properly and give full tuned bandwidth from 88-108MHz.

-2. Mount the splitter boxes in numbered order using the tie wraps provided on the mast between the dipoles as shown on the diagram.
+2. Mount the splitter boxes using the tie wraps provided on the mast between the dipoles as shown on the diagram.
 The splitter boxes are marked top and bottom, make sure top is facing upwards.
 This shelters the connections from rain and water.

 3. Connect the two red and two yellow marked dipole antenna cables as shown in the diagram to the outer sockets of top and bottom splitter boxes.
 There will be excess cable, simply coil this neatly and tape or tie it to the mast (DO NOT CUT IT BACK AND REFIT THE PLUG).
 The cables marked with YELLOW, RED, BLUE and GREEN are critical phased lengths and must never be altered in length.

-6. Connect the one end of the main feeder cable to the centre connector on the middle centre splitter box 4.
+6. Connect the one end of the main feeder cable to the centre connector on the middle centre splitter box on the mast.
 The other end will go down the tower and connect to the transmitter later.

 7. Wrap PVC or self amalgamating tape tightly around and all over the plugs on the splitter boxes to waterproof them.